 PATH so all systems use

-Cygwin's Git tool also may cause problems with file endings.
+Cygwin's Git tool also may cause problems with file endings, due to the

 If that happens, either adjust